 The picture captured by a camera provided with RGB sensor filters the colors.
 By doing so, the intensity of the light reduces.
 But the camera with a monochromatic sensor is primarily targeted to capture the intensity of light and sharpness at any given point of time.

 That sounds good.
 But how do they contribute to the final output of the picture?

 Here come the hardcore image processing experts who can develop giant algorithms to process the image to extremities.
 This will definitely make sure the final quality of the image captured as pretty decent by blending both the outputs.

 Focal Length Variations (Dual Camera Technology):

-One camera is provided with a wide-angle lens and the other camera with telephoto lens.
+One camera is provided with a wide-angle lens and the other camera with a telephoto lens.
 The classification is based on the focal length property of the lens.
 On a given day, the lens with less focal length can spot distant objects very clearly.
-This is how they are different from normal lens
+This is how they are different from a normal lens

-- Telephoto lens refers to the lens whose physical length is less than focal length.
+- Telephoto lens refers to the lens whose physical length is less than the focal length.
 Mostly used for portrait captures.

-When both these lens operates simultaneously, we can get a picture which can cover wide area as well as stay focused on goals.
+When both these lens operates simultaneously, we can get a picture which can cover a wide area as well as stay focused on goals.